-And most just didn’t understand at all, of course.
+And most just didn’t understand, of course.

 It just doesn’t interest me anymore.
 It doesn’t scare me.
-It isn’t NEW.
+It isn’t new.

 But it became “now” that day.

 My family was in Florida for my brother’s graduation.
 And as I waited for my 4 o’clock taxi to the airport I called them to say goodbye.
-When we finished the phone call I remember the dread I felt; different than any feeling I had experienced before.
-I remember pacing around the house continually checking my phone, horrified that 4 o’clock drew closer and closer, and that if I got into that taxi I was starting a process I could not reverse and a journey that I could not stop; that if I got into that taxi there was no turning back; that I’d HAVE to go through with it all.
+When we finished the phone call I remember the dread I felt; different than any feeling I had ever experienced before.
+I remember pacing around the house continually checking my phone, horrified that 4 o’clock drew closer and closer, and that if I got into that taxi I was starting a process I could not reverse and a journey that I could not stop; that if I got into that taxi there was no turning back; that I’d have to go through with it all.

 You think I wasn’t afraid?
 You think I wasn’t terrified in every way?

 Of course I was afraid.
-I was terrified.
-It sucked.

 But fear wasn’t reason enough to prevent me from doing what I wanted.
-It isn’t reason enough to NOT live your life.
+It isn’t reason enough to not live your life.